-- On all National Forest and Department-owned lands in all counties west of the Blue Ridge Mountains (except the Highland WMA). - In Buchanan and Rockingham (west of Routes 613 and 731) counties. - On Channels State Forest, Grayson Highlands State Park, Hungry Mother State Park, and Flannagan Reservoir. - Special Youth and Apprentice Antlerless Deer Regulation applies.
+- On all National Forest and Department-owned lands in all counties west of the Blue Ridge Mountains (except the Highland WMA). - In Rockingham County (west of Routes 613 and 731). - On Channels State Forest, Grayson Highlands State Park, Hungry Mother State Park, and Flannagan Reservoir. - Special Youth and Apprentice Antlerless Deer Regulation applies.